Start Date

 • Study a program ranked in the Top 10 in Australia for graduate skills in Social Work4

-1ComparED (QILT) Graduate Outcomes Survey 2020-22 – Overall Employment Indicator (Domestic Undergraduate).
+1ComparED (QILT) Graduate Outcomes Survey 2021-23 – Full-time Employment Indicator (Domestic Postgraduate).
 SA public universities.
 22018 Excellence in Research for Australia (ERA).
 3ComparED (QILT) Course Experience Questionnaire 2021-22 – Overall Satisfaction Indicator (Domestic Undergraduate and Postgraduate).
-4Ranked #6, ComparED (QILT) Student Experience Survey 2020-21, Skills Development Indicator (Undergraduate).
-Public universities. *Students studying this program externally will be required to complete 20 days of on-campus, face-to-face learning across the duration of their degree.
-This a requirement of the accrediting body, the Australian Association of Social Workers to ensure practical skills competency.
+SA Public universities.
+4Ranked #8, ComparED (QILT) Student Experience Survey 2021-22, Skills Development Indicator (Undergraduate).
+Public universities.

 Snapshot